Jordan O'Brien

-Jordan Montgomery O'Brien (born October 11, 1992) is an American soccer player who currently plays for Stockton Cargo in the USL W League.
+Jordan Montgomery O'Brien (born October 11, 1992) is an American soccer player.

 Early life

-O'Brien was born to Patrick and Jean O'Brien and raised in Huntington Beach, California.
+O'Brien was born to Patrick and Jean O'Brien and raised in Garden Grove, California.
 Her brother, Kyle, is also a professional soccer player, playing for California United Strikers FC in the NISA.
 Her dad played soccer as well.

 O'Brien, who graduated from Marina High School in 2010, was a four-year letterwinner soccer player at the school.
 She was a two-time Sunset League MVP (2008, 2010).

 As a youth, Watt also played club soccer for the Slammers FC.
 With the team, she won fourteen state and national titles.

 College career

 O'Brien attended University of Tulsa from 2010 to 2013 and played for the Tulsa Golden Hurricane women's soccer team under head coach Kyle Cussen.
 She played four years for the Tulsa Golden Hurricane, finishing her university career with 8 goals and 19 assists in 79 games played.
 During her career at Tulsa, she was named to the NSCAA/Performance Subaru All-Central Region third team (2010), All-Conference USA First Team (2010), All-Conference USA Third Team (2011, 2012), All-Conference USA Second Team (2013) as well as being awarded the 2010 Conference USA Freshman of the Year.
 In 2015, O'Brien graduated from Tulsa with a degree in psychology.